L1apps/taskbox/README.md

 *   **Multi-User Support:** Secure user registration and login system.
 *   **User Settings:** Change username, password, and customize session timeout duration.
 *   **Admin Panel & User Management:** The first user becomes the admin, with the ability to create, delete, and reset passwords for other users.
 *   **Activity Logging:** Admins can view a log of important security events like logins and user management actions.
+Now includes "Clear Logs" function.
 *   **Shared Lists:** List owners can share their lists with other users for collaboration.
-*   **Import Tasks from File:** Bulk import tasks from CSV or TXT files.
+*   **Advanced Import:** Import tasks from CSV or Paste Text (supports raw lists or structured data).
+*   **Advanced Export:** Export lists to CSV or Text with custom delimiters and field selection.
 *   **Pinned Tasks:** Pin your most important tasks to the top of a list for easy access.
 *   **3-Level Importance:** Assign a Low, Medium, or High importance level to tasks using colored flags.
 *   **Date Created:** Automatically tracks when tasks were created.
 *   **Purge Completed Tasks:** Clean up your lists by removing all completed tasks with a single click.
+*   **Bulk Selection:** Toggle check/uncheck all tasks in a view.
 *   **Task Dependencies:** Set prerequisites for tasks within the same list.
-*   **Filtering and Sorting:** Quickly find tasks by searching, or sort by importance, description, due date, created date, or completion status.
+*   **Sorting Headers:** Clickable column headers to sort by Priority, Status, Dependency, Created Date, Due Date, etc.
 *   **Statistics Page:** View detailed statistics about your tasks, including overall and per-list completion rates.
 *   **Custom Themes:** Switch between Light, Dark, and a special Orange/Black theme (High Contrast).
-*   **Adjustable Session:** Configurable logout timer per user.
+*   **Resizable Sidebar:** Drag to resize the list panel width.

 ---